Spotlight: Libby Williamson, Fiber Artist

 I cannot remember a time in my life that I didn’t identify as an artist.
 With wildly creative parents, (they met at Rhode Island School of Design), my childhood was rich with creative opportunities.
 Mom says all I needed as a kid were an endless supply of scrap paper, Scotch tape, and scrambled eggs.
 So I learned to make fabulous messes, one of my enduring super powers.

-In 3th grade I entered the workforce selling bookmarks at the Women’s Exchange for 25 cents each, (flowers smushed between layers of clear contact paper).
-Then I stitched bargello samples for a local needlepoint kit designer.
-My booth at the annual craft fair had an eclectic assortment of soldered copper-flower sculptures, ceramics, and hand-sewn stuff.
+In 3rd grade I entered the workforce selling bookmarks at the Women’s Exchange for 25 cents each, (flowers smushed between layers of clear contact paper).
+Later I stitched bargello samples for a local needlepoint kit designer.
+My booth at the annual high school craft fair had an eclectic assortment of soldered copper-flower sculptures, ceramics, and hand-sewn stuff.
 So my art career was launched.

 I sailed through school by accompanying each assignment with a kick-ass, extra-credit art project.
 Then college was a four-year study in printmaking and art education, I earned a BA in Fine Art, and I am a credentialed art teacher in NY and CA.